Karen Pittman Teases What to Expect From The Morning Show Season 3 - E! Online

 Hey, we'll take what we can get!

-Viewers can also look forward to some exciting additions to the star-studded cast, including Mad Men alum Jon Hamm, whose character Paul Marks is described by the streamer as "a corporate titan who sets his sights on UBA, pulling Cory, Alex and Bradley into his powerful orbit."
+Viewers can also look forward to some exciting additions to the star-studded cast, including Mad Men alum Jon Hamm, whose character Paul Marks is described by the streamer as "a corporate titan who sets his sights on UBA, pulling Cory (Billy Crudup), Alex (Jennifer Aniston) and Bradley (Reese Witherspoon) into his powerful orbit."

+"He is an extraordinary actor," Pittman said about her new co-star.
+"I'm interested in what he's going to be bringing to the story.
+I don't yet know what they have in store for Jon."

 We'll find out more when The Morning Show returns for season three in 2023.